Skip to content

 Enqueue operation

-to insert a new value in the queue is called the enqueue operation.
+To insert a new value in the queue is called the enqueue operation.

 The dequeue operation

-we use this formula to find the position where we need to insert a new value.
+We use this formula to find the position where we need to insert a new value.

 i = ( front + count ) % len( queue )

-and we use this formula to find the position from where we need to delete the element from the queue.
+Here, the length of the queue is equal to the size of the queue.
+And we use this formula to find the position from where we need to delete the element from the queue.

 queue[front] = None